 New York State Common Core Math Module 2, Algebra I, Lesson 17, Lesson 18

-In this lesson, students use technology to generate residual plots.
+In these lessons, students use technology to generate residual plots.
 Students build on their knowledge of using technology to determine the least-squares line for a data set.

 Lesson 17 Summary